0xanmol/Dynamic-Zerodev-Smart-Wallet-Implementation/docs/TECHNICAL_RESPONSE.md

 Hey Jeff,

-I've built a demo that tackles all the issues your team raised.
-It's been a journey - I'll be honest, I ran into some real challenges along the way, but I think the end result shows what's possible with Dynamic's embedded wallet tech.
+I've whipped up a demo that tackles all the issues your team raised.
+I wanted to make things easier for your evaluation process, so I built something that shows exactly how Dynamic's embedded wallet tech can solve your challenges.

 ## What I Actually Built

-**Demo**: [Available for testing - see setup instructions below]
+**Demo**: [GitHub Repository](https://github.com/0xanmol/Dynamic-Zerodev-Smart-Wallet-Implementation) - Complete working implementation with setup instructions

 ### Your Team's Issues → What I Delivered